INTERVIEW: Giorgi Paresishvili, chairman of Tashkent Stock Exchange

 Clearstream revolution

-Paresishvilli was hired to run the Tashkent Stock Exchange (TSE) in September last year and the first thing he did was fly to the Clearstream headquarters in Luxembourg to invite the company to start operations with the Uzbek capital markets.
+Paresishvili was hired to run the Tashkent Stock Exchange (TSE) in September last year and the first thing he did was fly to the Clearstream headquarters in Luxembourg to invite the company to start operations with the Uzbek capital markets.

 “I think they also liked the fact that we set up a link with Clearstream in Georgia, effectively opening up local securities market to foreign investors.
-After Georgia other regional markets – Armenia, Kazakhstan, Ukraine, Serbia, and the Kingdom of Saudi Arabia were linked with Clearstream and we hope it can be done in Uzbekistan as well” Hooking up Georgia to the international financial system brought in new foreign money, which at its peak equalled 10% of the outstanding bonds.
-A third (34%) of Russian OFZ local treasury bills were owned by foreigners its peak about two years ago, but that has fallen to 17% now.
-From start to finish it took Paresishvilli three years to connect the GSE to Clearstream.
+After Georgia other regional markets – Armenia, Kazakhstan, Ukraine, Serbia and the Kingdom of Saudi Arabia were linked with Clearstream and we hope it can be done in Uzbekistan as well” Hooking up Georgia to the international financial system brought in new foreign money, which at its peak equalled 10% of the outstanding bonds.
+A third (34%) of Russian OFZ local treasury bills were owned by foreigners at its peak about two years ago, but that percentage has fallen to 17% now.
+From start to finish it took Paresishvili three years to connect the GSE to Clearstream.

-The work has already begun, but Paresishvilli says it will take at least a year to complete, as the IT system has to be revamped and laws changed to introduce things like nominee accounts.
+The work has already begun, but Paresishvili says it will take at least a year to complete, as the IT system has to be revamped and laws changed to introduce things like nominee accounts.

-The government is actively anticipating the change that revolutionised the Russian capital market in 2014 and Ukraine when it joined in 2019, bringing in a fresh $20bn and $5bn of international capital to the local bond markets respectively.
+The government is actively anticipating the change that revolutionised the Russian capital market in 2014 and in Ukraine when it joined in 2019, bringing in a fresh $20bn and $5bn of international capital to the local bond markets respectively.

 Odilbek Ishakov, Uzbekistan’s deputy Finance Minister, told bne IntelliNews that Uzbekistan has already issued $1bn worth of local treasury bonds this year as well as issuing its first “floater”, a bond linked to the inflation rate, and a local bond with a 10-year maturity – the longest ever – in just the last month.